-What is a Flat White
+What is Flat White Coffee

 The flat white is a newcomer, breaking its way into the coffee world in only the last few years or so.
 Unlike a cappuccino or a latte who are established friends of our taste buds, this coffee type is relatively new in our homes and coffee shops, but what is a flat white?